Playgrounds can be fun, but they can also feel chaotic. Check out these 9 playground rules to remember so everyone plays nicely with others.

 I hear this all the time at the playgrounds: “Share!”

 Sharing is awesome, but only when it comes from the child’s initiative.
-Encourage your kids to share and highlight how doing so has made the other child happy. (“Can you share the steering wheel with the other boy?
+Encourage your child to share and highlight how doing so has made the others happy. (“Can you share the steering wheel with the other boy?
 Look how happy you made him!
 Thank you for sharing.”)

 But sharing isn’t always appropriate or effective.
 What if your child wasn’t done with the steering wheel yet?
 Or what if he doesn’t feel like interacting with other kids right now?

-Instead, give your child a heads up (“Five more spins on the wheel”).
-Encourage turn-taking (“…then let him have a turn…”), or even playing together (“…or you guys can find a way to steer the pirate ship together”).
+Instead, give him a heads up (“Five more spins on the wheel”).
+Encourage turn-taking (“…then let him have a turn…”).
+Or even playing together (“…or you guys can find a way to steer the pirate ship together”).

 Heading to the playground makes for a fun family activity, especially when both kids and adults follow the rules.

-Kids should be aware of their surroundings, including watching out for younger kids and playing safely.
-Swings and slides should be used correctly if tons of other kids are using them as well.
-And parents, we need to keep an eye on our kids and be kind to others as well, despite your mama bear instincts.
+Kids should be aware of their surroundings, including watching out for younger ones and playing safely.
+They should use swings and slides correctly if others are around them.
+And parents, we need to keep an eye on our kids and be kind to others as well, despite our mama bear instincts.

 Parks and playgrounds are some of my favorite go-to spots to take my kids.
 And with the right etiquette—for both them and myself—we can still play nice and have fun.